When I started out in practice, many moons ago, if I saw a client, mother or potential father and...

 Sometimes, you may feel that we have let you down.
 If this is the case, please let us know so we can try and fix this for you.
 Rest assured, we’ll make sure your complaint is fully investigated.

 When you have a complaint about a member of Birkett Long staff, your first port of call should be the person you are dealing with.
-If you don’t feel they’ve resolved the issue, please take your complaint to our Managing Partner by emailing firstname.lastname@example.org who will arrange for it to be investigated for you.
+If you don’t feel they’ve resolved the issue, please raise the matter with their supervisor as set out in our Client Care Letter.
+Alternatively, please take your complaint to our Complaints Partner, Keith Songhurst, by emailing email@example.com who will arrange for it to be investigated for you.

 Our next steps